This post may contain affiliate links. Please see my disclosure policy for details.

-I performed here myself back in 2009 down at Jenny Ha’s (now the Kilderkin) on the Royal Mile and they were some of the best two weeks of my life.
+I performed here myself back many years ago when it was called Jenny Ha’s (now the Kilderkin) on the Royal Mile and they were some of the best two weeks of my life.

-Handing out fliers, street walking to advertise our show and then performing each night to a new audience was breath taking.
+Handing out flyers, street walking to advertise our show, and then performing each night to a new audience was breathtaking.

 Edinburgh has a fantastic vibe to the city anyway but the Fringe is the cherry on top of the cake.

 Make sure you visit the Scottish capital in August to experience the amazing Edinburgh Fringe festival.